 The new marine outfall will replace the existing marine outfall now located directly west of the Sands Condominiums located at 8075 Harborview Road.
 The existing outfall is undersized, in poor shape and is slated for replacement by the Birch Bay Drive Pedestrian Facility Project.
 As a result of the Harborview Road & Birch Bay Drive Storm Drainage Improvement Project, the existing outfall located adjacent to the Sands Condominiums and a new outfall proposed at 8086 Birch Bay Drive, will not need to be constructed.

 Project Duration and Schedule:

 This project will consist of the Birch Bay Drive drainage upgrade, the marine outfall replacement and storm drain system installation up to Birch Bay Lynden Road.
-The project is tentatively scheduled for late summer 2018 and will take an estimated 6 weeks to complete.
+The project is tentatively scheduled for 2020 and will take an estimated 6 weeks to complete.
 The project requires coordination with the Birch Bay Drive Pedestrian Facility Project.